sethyvenatem/blockchain_story/README.md

 - It teaches all the basics of blockchain technology.
 - It provides a formal and precise definition of the blockchain ant its rules.

 The repository provides all the tools necessary to participate in the story-writing: One script to digitally sign the chapter to be validated (chapter\_signature.py), one script to validate the chapter and add it to the blockchain (mining.py) and one script to make sure that any given blockchain has not been tampered with and follows the rules set up at the beginning (checks.py).
-The third script also creates an easily readable *.txt file with only the story content.
+The third script also creates an easily readable \*.txt file with only the story content.
+Moreover, a graphical user interface (gui.py) is also available.
+It provides access to the three other scripts through clickable buttons and forms.
+Finally, there is a script to scrape the discord server and download all the relevant \*.json files (get_files_from_discord.py).
 The story does not have to be written in English.
-Moreover, a graphical user interface (gui.py) is also available.
-This script provides access to the three other scripts though clickable buttons and forms.
 The encoding is utf8.
 This implementation was however not tested with special characters.

 ## Blockchain rules